 - Using AI.
 There are some technology tools to improve quality of conversations online.
 AI can screen for both positive and negative communication and alert those running the project to problems before they get worse.

-As the open source world struggles to get along — like the larger world does — codes of conduct will inevitably become more common.
+As the open source world struggles to get along — as the larger world does — codes of conduct will inevitably become more common.
 But they will continue to be more difficult to enforce in open source communities than in private enterprise.

 Below are some resources for additional reading on bias, codes of conduct, and related topics.